 Users can authenticate to the SFTP server using an SSH key and/or a password.
 SSL certificate authentication is supported for direct access to the HTTPS Web Client or FTPS server.
 GoAnywhere Services provides extensive key management features needed to create, import, export and manage SSH keys and SSL certificates.

 Administrators can define which services (SFTP, HTTPS, FTPS, FTP, and AS2) that each user account can access.
 The FTP, FTPS and SFTP servers are ideal for users that need to perform scheduled batch transfers of files, whereas the HTTPS service is good for collaboration and adhoc file transfers through the browser.
-Administrators can give their users the ability to send Secure Mail, invite other users and view their own audit activity.
+Administrators can give their users the ability to use GoDrive, view Secure Folders, send Secure Mail, invite other users, and view their own audit activity.

 A flexible folder and file management system is included in GoAnywhere Services.
 Administrators can control exactly what folders and permissions the user has access to, which can be defined at the user and group level.
 Users can have their own private folders or can share folders with other users.